Azure-Samples/ms-identity-b2c-python-flask-webapp-authentication/README.md

 ### Step 2: Install project dependencies

-1. navigate to the project folder
+1. Navigate to the project folder
-2. activate a Python 3 virtual environment
+2. Activate a Python 3 virtual environment
-3. install project dependencies
+3. Install project dependencies

 - In Linux/OSX via the terminal:

 ```Shell
   cd project-root-directory
   python3 -m venv venv # only required to create the venv if you don't have a venv already
   source venv/bin/activate # activates the venv
   pip install -r requirements.txt
 ```

 - In Windows via PowerShell:

 ```PowerShell
   cd project-root-directory
   python3 -m venv venv # only required to create the venv if you don't have a venv already